John Writes A Letter

 Hate Is An Issue Of The Heart

 We need to be on our guard in our Christian communities that we are not unwittingly or, worse, complicit in allowing lives to be ruled by hate, in all its insidious forms.
-While we may be vocal on what are percieved to be more serious sins (such as murder or immorality), we tend to overlook or excuse things like slander, gossip, envy, enmity, strife, jealousy, bitter disagreements, divisions or backbiting.
-Sure, we may not like them but do we speak against them and model a better way?
-We are all capable of such things but we are also all responsible to prevent those things which cause spiritual disease in our Christian communities.
+While we may be vocal on what are perceived to be more serious sins (such as murder or immorality), we tend to overlook or excuse things like slander, gossip, envy, enmity, strife, jealousy, bitter disagreements, divisions or backbiting.
+Do we speak against these things and model a better way?
+We are all capable of such things and we are all responsible for preventing the spiritual disease that results from overlooking these things in our Christian communities.

 We are warned over and over in the Bible of how hatred and bitterness can destroy us.
 We are encouraged to love one another, keep short records of wrongs, and forgive others, not harbouring bitterness or anger in our hearts.